benklinton/CS-2450-Group-Project/README.md

    npm run start

 ```

-6. Start the development react server by running
+OR Start the development react server by running

 ```